22 Best Trees For Bees + FREE Printable

 Willow trees provide an excellent pollen source for bees.

-The scented flowers of the common willow tree will attract over 500 species of insect.
-Included in that tally are almost 60 wild bee species that use the flowers as a vital foraging source.
-They bloom in March and April, providing both pollen and nectar.
+The scented flowers of the common willow tree attract over 500 species of insects, including almost 60 wild bee species.
+Willows bloom in March and April, providing both pollen and nectar.

 19. Southern Magnolia